-3. Performance equivalent to FCAT Grade 3, Level 2 on SRI assessment that is >322 Lexile level.)
+3. Performance equivalent to FCAT Grade 3, Level 2 on SRI and / or FAIR assessment that is >322 Lexile level.)

 The Scholastic Reading Inventory (SRI) is the district's locally selected standardized assessment that is evidence that the student is performing at or above grade level in reading comprehension.